 This is the best one Kent has ever used and he has tried quiet a few kneeling "aids".
 With 6 wheels this one is strong enough not to break in the middle.
 In indents with the knee foam are very comfortable.

 Have you ever tried to mask off your tires with paper and tape before painting the wheels?
 If you have I am sure you are laughing right now.
 Doesn't work too hot...Hard to get any tape to stick to the rubber tire.

 If you drive hard and do a lot of heavy breaking your front wheel bearings should be packed with this grease!
-Also good for chassis, suspension, cv and universal joints.
-Made by Valvoline.
+This is Kent's favorite.
+Also good for chassis, suspension, cv, and universal joints.

 This green colored grease is specially formulated to work on any Mercedes from wheel bearing.
 Comes in a tube that is enough to do two front wheel bearings and inside hubs.
 If you drive at high speeds this is your best grease to prevent bearings from overheating.

 If you are experiencing excessive steering play you might want to inspect your coupler.
 This new part comes with thread locker bolts and locking washers as shown.

 Front suspension overhaul is almost always left until one has fixed everything else on the car.
 We know that most owners can live with some looseness in the suspension, especially when you consider the age of the 116 chassis (1973 to 1980 280S 280SE 450SE 450SEL and 300SD.

 The best way to restore the original ride and feel of your Mercedes is to replace your shocks with new Bilsteins.
 There is no other shock that will perform as well.
 These are OEM COMFORT shocks that give you the smoothest ride.

 Fits all models list below without Self Leveling Rear Suspension.
 The best way to upgrade the original ride and feel of your Mercedes is to replace your shocks with new HEAVY DUTY Bilsteins.
 There is no other shock that will perform as well.